-Pigs are mammals with stocky bodies, flat snouts, small eyes and large ears.
+Pigs are mammals with stocky bodies, flat snouts that can move independently of their heads, small eyes and large ears.
 They are highly intelligent, social animals, and are found all over the world.

 Pigs are in the Suidae family, which includes eight genera and 16 species.
 Among those species are wild boars, warthogs and pygmy hogs and domestic pigs.
 Pig, hog and boar essentially describe the same animal, but there are some distinctions.
 A boar is an uncastrated male domestic pig, but it also means a wild pig of any gender.
 A hog often means a domestic pig that weighs more than 120 lbs.
 (54 kilograms).
 Pigs are also called swine.

 Pigs were among the first animals to be domesticated — about 9,000 years ago — in China and in a region in what is now Turkey.
 Asian farmers first brought domesticated pigs to Europe around 7,500 years ago, according to Smithsonian magazine.

 Domestic pigs are descended mainly from the wild boar (Sus scrofa) and the Sulawesi warty pig (Sus celebensis), diverging from their closest ancestors about 500,000 years ago according to the Encyclopedia of Life.
 Today, there are an estimated 2 billion domesticated pigs on the planet, mostly classified as a subspecies of wild boars, Sus scrofa domesticus or Sus scrofa scrofa, according to the Integrated Taxonomic Information System (ITIS).

 Pigs usually weigh between 300 and 700 lbs.
 (140 and 300 kilograms), but domestic pigs are often bred to be heavier.
 In 2012, a hog named Reggie set a weight record of 1,335 lbs.
 (605.5 kg) in the Iowa State Fair’s "Biggest Boar" contest, Radio Iowa reported.